JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ## Queries/Methods Generation

-Spring Data provides the possibility to define a query with the @Query annotation.
+Spring Data provides the possibility to define a query with the `@`Query annotation.
 To write them accurately and in less time, use JPA Palette.
 Choose one of the following types of queries and configure them with the convenient UI.

 ![jpa_palette_query](img/jpa_palette_query.jpeg)